umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 Once you have everything your site will need committed you can follow the [deployment workflow](/umbraco-cloud/deployment/README.md) to complete the deployment.

 ## Working with Visual Studio
 As mentioned in the previous section, you will start with two projects in Visual Studio.
-A project called `*.Web` with the Umbraco site (from Umbraco Cloud) configured as a Website project, and a project called `*.Core` configured as a class library for all of your code.
+A `*.Web` project with the Umbraco site configured as a Website project, and a `*.Core` project configured as a class library.

 _So what goes where?_